tranthethang/ai-generated-courses/Python/result/prompt.md

 - [ ] All sections from template are included and properly formatted

 ## OUTPUT FORMAT:
+**CRITICAL:** Generate a complete, standalone Markdown (.md) file that includes:
-Provide the complete lesson in Markdown format with proper section headers, code blocks, tables, and formatting as specified in the template.
-Ensure the content is immediately usable for a PHP senior developer learning Python.
+- Proper Markdown formatting with headers, code blocks, tables, lists, and links
+- All sections from lesson-template.md implemented fully
+- Content structured exactly as specified in the reference template
+- Ready-to-use file that can be saved directly as [lesson-name].md
+- Professional formatting with consistent indentation and spacing

+**File Structure Requirements:**
+- Use proper Markdown syntax for all formatting
+- Include table of contents if needed
+- Ensure all code blocks have language specification (```python, ```php, etc.)
+- Format all sections with appropriate header levels (##, ###, ####)
+- Include proper bullet points, numbered lists, and checkboxes
+- Add horizontal rules (---) between major sections as shown in template

+**Content Integration:**
+- Cross-reference with roadmap-claude-final.md to ensure lesson aligns with overall course objectives
+- Follow the exact section structure from lesson-template.md without deviation
+- Maintain consistency with the learning progression outlined in the roadmap

 Generate a comprehensive, detailed lesson following all requirements above.
+The output should be a complete .md file ready for immediate use.
 ```

 ## Usage Instructions: